Human-centered Analytics Lab

 The co-directors are both endowed chairs in analytics, but in different areas of analytics.
 There are relatively few chairs in analytics and we know of no other place where two senior co-directors come together in a single lab.
 We think that provides a special context in which to work.
 No one in HAL is beholden to a particular area or disciplinary boundary.
 Most scholars tend to publish in a particular area; we are aiming beyond disciplinary boundaries.
 Yet, both now bring their records established in different spaces to a common space to work together to advance our understanding of the human condition.
 Being based in a business school provides yet another interesting context, in that the research aims to be applied and can help understand the human condition, especially in one’s work, at work, and more generally, in the organization.
 In a way, an argument can be made that most endeavors can be framed in business or at least use business principles.
 Context matters and work is an important context of society and therefore the human condition.
 Thus, rather than studying behavior in a vacuum, so to speak, we look for real-world applications.
 That said, we value lab studies for the purity of effects they can illustrate and use those ourselves for evaluating theories and impacts.
 And, we believe that a lab-like study can be implemented in the real world.
 We regard the world as a large laboratory.
 The aim, though, is application and understanding.

-Research on psychometric NLP includes novel machine learning methods for text classification, user-centric language modeling, and fairness in NLP.
+Research on psychometric NLP and fairness includes novel machine learning methods for text classification, user-centric language modeling, and fairness in NLP.
 Example research:

 - Ahmad, F.,Abbasi, A., Li, J., Dobolyi, D., Netemeyer, R., Clifford, G., & Chen, H. (2020).
 A Deep Learning Architecture for Psychometric Natural Language Processing.
 ACM Transactions on Information Systems, 38(1), no. 6.